-From: Henderson, Amy@Wildlife <Amy.Henderson@wildlife.ca.gov>

-Sent: Thursday, August 12, 2021 2:48 PM

-To: Bernadette Cizin

-Subject: RE: Biological Assessment for Tentative Parcel Map (TPM2007 Amen)
+From: Henderson, Amy@Wildlife <amy.henderson@wildlife.ca.gov></amy.henderson@wildlife.ca.gov> Sent: Thursday, August 12, 2021 2:48 PM То: Bernadette Cizin Subject: RE: Biological Assessment for Tentative Parcel Map (TPM2007 Amen)

 I should clarify one of my points.
 Not all the surveys were done outside of the blooming time (#2 c) just the ones I stated in #5.